t-mullen/Web-Broadcasting-Software/README.md

   3. Select a media device.
   4. You can then drag and resize that video, or add more videos to make a composite.
   5. Switch between scenes and active videos by click on them.
-  6. "Broadcast" emits an output MediaStream that can be sent to a broadcast transport.
+  6. "Start Streaming" emits an output MediaStream that can be used in other modules.

 ## install